telamon/piconet/README.md

 ## Extended use

-As an application developer you are not exposed to wire-hosts such as the `Hub` class.
+As an application developer you are only exposed to pluggable wires.

-When you invoke `hub.createWire()` it returns a "dangling" wire (a.k.a `connect` function) that you can choose to plug into either your application or to another transport protocol.
+When you invoke `hub.createWire()` it returns a "unplugged" wire (a.k.a `connect` function) that you can choose to plug into either your application or to another transport protocol.

 ```js